databendlabs/databend/docs/doc/03-develop/03-jdbc.md

         }
 ```

-## Download Data Files Directly from an Internal Stage to a Stream
+### Example: Downloading Files from an Internal Stage

 ```java
  /**